opil/documentation/docs/admin/SP/opil_server_sp_gettingStarted.md

 ![IML topology](./img/chemi1p25mgridcell.png)

-Prepare a following docker-compose to start both Central and Local SP.
-You can also start them on the different machines.
 There are also some prepared maps inside this docker which can be set by changing the `topology.launch` file.
 Replace the lines from 2-4 in [topology.launch](#topologylaunch) with the following lines:

 * CHEMI map